jayalcock/sale-monitor-next/DOCKER.md

 # Docker Quick Start Guide

+## Overview

+The Docker setup includes two services:
+1. **sale-monitor** - Background price monitoring service
+2. **sale-monitor-web** - Web dashboard for managing and viewing products

+Both services share the same data volume, so changes made in the web UI are immediately reflected in the monitoring service.

 ## Prerequisites
 - Docker and Docker Compose installed
 - `.env` file configured (see `.env` example below)